ciscu/logs-analysis/README.md

 ## introduction

+This program runs some analysis queries to the fictional **news** database and prints it out to the terminal.

 Based on the data in the __news__ database it will output following analytics:
 1. The 3 most popular articles.
 2. The 4 most popular authors.